 Once the offer has been confirmed, arrangements are made for your child to start at the Deaf Academy.

-Our Academy Administrator responsible for Admissions will be your primary contact throughout the admissions process and will be happy to talk to you and answer any queries you may have at any stage.
+Cath Watson, our Academy Administrator is your primary contact throughout the admissions process and will be happy to talk to you and answer any queries you may have at any stage.

 If you need independent advice and support when seeking an appropriate educational placement the National Deaf Children’s Society and other organisations can help.